 SECTION VIII: RESOLUTION PROCESS

-Reports of violations of the Code of Conduct may result from a written Incident Report taken by Campus Security or College employee.
-And too, reports of Code of Conduct violations may result from a Complainant reporting a violation.
+Reports of violations of the Code of Conduct may result from a written Incident Report taken by Campus Security, a College employee, or Complainant reporting a violation or by a complaint filed at https://publicdocs.maxient.com/reportingform.php?MethodistCollege&layout_id=3.
 A Complainant may be a student, College employee, or visitor.

 The purpose of the resolution process is to provide for an impartial review and to ensure that the rights of all students are properly recognized and protected.
 Such review will be accomplished in a collegial, non-judicial atmosphere rather than an adversarial one, and shall allow the parties involved to participate.
 All parties will be expected to act in a professional and civil manner.
 Academic and nonacademic decisions made by the College President or Vice Presidents are final and not subject to appeal.

 First, the Complainant must review the Code of Conduct to determine the specific provisions violated.
-Second, the Complainant must complete and file a written report to the Dean of Students of an alleged violation of the Code of Conduct within fourteen (14) calendar days of the incident or knowledge of the incident.
+Second, the Complainant must complete and submit a complaint at https://publicdocs.maxient.com/reportingform.php?MethodistCollege&layout_id=3 of an alleged violation of the Code of Conduct within fourteen (14) calendar days of the incident or knowledge of the incident.
 Requests submitted after this fourteen (14) calendar day period will only be resolved if extenuating circumstances are present and requires approval of the Dean of Students.

 If the Dean of Students determinations a violation of the Code of Conduct may have occurred, the Complainant and the Respondent will be informed in writing by the Dean of Students within fifteen (15) business days after receipt of the request.
 The Dean of Students will inform the Respondent of the allegation and related information and a timeline to respond.